 To configure, check the “Only include records which match certain conditions” toggle.

-The filters you can apply here work the same as the view filters where you select a field, an operator, and a comparison value.
+The conditions you can apply here work the same asview filtering where you select a field , an operator , and a comparison value .
 In our example, you could set the filter to only count bugs with priorities of either “Critical” and “High” from the other table (Bugs & Issues).

 The number of high priority bugs here can help determine which features need the most attention.

-You can add multiple conditions for each rollup, lookup, and count field.
+You can also add multiple conditions for each rollup, lookup, and count field by creating a conditional group.
 In the example below, a rollup includes a condition to calculate the average days old for all bugs with critical priority and a status of being blocked.

 Invalid conditions may be caused by the following: